Snowflake-Labs/sfquickstarts/site/sfguides/src/a_comprehensive_guide_to_ingesting_data_into_snowflake/a_comprehensive_guide_to_ingesting_data_into_snowflake.md

 - [Conda](https://docs.conda.io/projects/conda/en/stable/user-guide/install/linux.html) Installed in Ubuntu

 ### What You’ll Build
-- A project which can load data many different ways
+- A project which can load data many different ways into your Snowflake account.

 ## Environment Setup
 Duration: 3